Applies to Dynamics 365 for Customer Engagement apps version 9.x

 Avoid using unsupported methods

 On the Internet, you can find many examples or suggestions that describe using unsupported methods.
 These may include leveraging undocumented internal function for page controls.
-These methods may work but because they are not supported you can’t expect that they will continue to work in future versions of Dynamics 365.
+These methods may work but because they are not supported you can’t expect that they will continue to work in future versions of Dynamics 365 for Customer Engagement.

 Do not use jQuery for form script or commands